strudel-science/strudel-kit/docs/getting-started/4-add-taskflow.md

 #### Create Task Flow configuration

-Before you continue, make sure you are in the directory of your app (i.e., `learning-strudel/foo` in this example).
+Before you continue, make sure you are in the directory of your app (i.e., `learning-strudel/planets-app` in this example).

-To create the configuration file, cut and paste the following text into a file named, e.g., `explore.json`.
+To create the configuration file, cut and paste the following text into a file named, e.g., `solar-system.json`.

 ```
 {
-  "name": "explorer",
+  "name": "solar-system",
-  "pageTitle": "Explore Data for Foo",
+  "template": "explore-data",
+  "pageTitle": "Solar System Explorer",
-  "pageDescription": "Explore data for the foo application",
+  "pageDescription": "Explore data about the planets that orbit the Sun.",
   "dataSource": "planets.csv",
   "dataIdField": "Name",
   "definitions": {